 - 2 teaspoons dark rum or whiskey

-- Preheat oven to 400 degrees.
-Put the bacon strips onto a baking sheet that has been lined with foil or silicone mat.
+Preheat oven to 400 degrees.
+Put bacon strips onto baking sheet lined with foil or silicone mat.
 Leave space between each strip.
 Sprinkle each piece with approx. 1½ teaspoons brown sugar.
 Bake at 400 degrees for 12-16 minutes.
-Halfway through baking time, turn the pieces over, dragging them through the syrup that is on the bottom of foil.
-Continue baking for rest of cooking time until bacon is nice and dark brown.
-Remove from oven and let the strips cool on wire rack.
-Once cool, cut into little pieces (very small pieces!)
+Halfway through baking time, turn bacon over, dragging pieces through syrup on foil.
+Bake until bacon is dark brown and cooked through.
+Remove from oven; let bacon cool on wire rack.
+Once cool, cut into very small pieces!)

-- Pour the remaining half and half/whipping cream mixture into a medium bowl.
-Set this bowl on top of a larger bowl that has been filled with ice and water (ice bath).
-Put a mesh strainer over the top of the bowl with the half and half.
+Pour the remaining half and half/whipping cream mixture into a medium bowl.
+Set this bowl on top of a larger bowl that has been filled with ice cubes and water (ice bath).
+Place a mesh strainer over the top of the bowl containing the half and half.
 Set aside.

-- In a separate bowl, whisk together the egg yolks.
-Slowly pour some (not all) of the warm (not hot) brown sugar mixture into the eggs, whisking the yolks constantly while you pour the brown sugar mixture into the bowl.
-Once mixed together, pour this back into the saucepan with the rest of the brown sugar mixture.
-Cook on low heat, stirring constantly until the mixture thickens up enough so that it coats a spatula.
-While cooking, try to keep the bottom of the pan stirred and scraped, so it doesn't stick to the bottom of pan.
+In a separate bowl, whisk together egg yolks.
+Slowly pour some (not all) of the warm brown sugar mixture (in the saucepan) into the whisked eggs, whisking constantly while you pour.
+Once mixed, pour this mixture back into the saucepan with the butter/brown sugar/half and half mixture.
+Cook on low heat, stirring constantly until it thickens enough to coat a spatula.
+Keep bottom of the pan stirred and scraped, so it doesn't stick to the bottom of the pan.

-- Once thickened, slowly pour the mixture through the mesh strainer and into the the half and half in the bowl over the ice bath.
-Continue to stir over the ice bath, until the mixture has cooled completely.
+Once thickened, slowly pour this mixture through the mesh strainer, into the half and half in the bowl over the ice bath.
+Continue to stir the ice cream base over the ice bath, until the mixture has cooled completely.
 Remove bowl with ice cream base from the ice bath bowl.

 Add liquor, vanilla and cinnamon to the ice cream base, and stir to combine.
-Cover and refrigerate ice cream mixture.
-Once it is completely cold, freeze in your ice cream maker, according to your manufacturer's directions.
-Right before the ice cream is "done", pour the candied bacon pieces into the ice cream (or you can stir them in to finished ice cream, if desired).
+Cover and refrigerate.
+Once completely cold, freeze in your ice cream maker, per manufacturer's directions.
+A couple minutes before ice cream is "done", pour the candied bacon pieces into the ice cream (or stir them in to finished ice cream, if desired).

-- Place ice cream in a covered container, and freeze ice cream for at least 2-3 hours to ripen it and firm it up.
-Once firm, scoop it up, serve... and enjoy this delicious ice cream!
+Place ice cream in a covered container, and freeze for at least 2-3 hours to firm up.
+Once firm, scoop, serve... and enjoy this delicious ice cream!